Raoul1808/supertux-rs/README.md

 #### Expect a low, beginner-like code quality, as this is my very first big project made in Rust.

+## Current state and roadmap

+The engine for the game is currently under development.
+Here is a roadmap of what's done and what's left to do:
+- [x] Window creation
+- [x] Creation of a rendering context
+- [x] Rendering sprites
+- [x] Camera
+- [ ] Optimized sprite rendering
+- [ ] Audio playback
+- [ ] Input management

+Once the engine grows large enough, I might split it into its own separate crate for personal use in many other projects.

 ## Building

 Pre-requisites: